What Is a Medicare Special Needs Plan (SNP)?

 A Special Needs Plan (SNP) is a Medicare Advantage plan for people in three groups: those eligible for both Medicare and Medicaid, those with severe or disabling chronic conditions, and those who live in or need institutional-level care.
 All SNPs must cover Medicare Part A and Part B benefits.

-SNPs differ from standard Medicare Advantage plans through restricted enrollment, tailored benefit packages, and care coordination requirements specific to the qualifying condition or situation.
-You can't enroll in a SNP unless you meet one of the three eligibility criteria, and each plan's Model of Care must be reviewed annually by the National Committee for Quality Assurance (NCQA).
-SNPs require prior authorization for services outside routine preventive care, and network restrictions apply.
+SNPs are Medicare Advantage plans with restricted enrollment, tailored benefit packages and care coordination requirements tied to a specific qualifying condition or situation.
+Enrollment requires meeting one of three eligibility criteria.
+Each plan's Model of Care is reviewed annually by the National Committee for Quality Assurance (NCQA).
+Prior authorization is required for services outside routine preventive care, and network restrictions apply.

 Types of Special Needs Plans

-Three SNP types exist under Medicare, each restricted to a different qualifying population.
-Benefits, coordination requirements, and enrollment rules differ meaningfully across all three types.
+Medicare has three SNP types, each restricted to a different qualifying population.
+Benefits, coordination requirements and enrollment rules vary across all three.

 seniors icon